saydinaambiya/easyways_app/README.md

-# easyplane_app
+# EASYWAYS FLUTTER APP

-A new Flutter project.
+A Flutter Application for choose the plan destinations and book the favorite place for YOU.
+Fly is EASY

 ## Getting Started